Branching processes with pairwise interactions: Introduction and main results

+The proof of the above result relies in a Lamperti-type argument similarly as in Foucart \cite{Cle2017} and Leman and Pardo \cite{Leman}.
+Unfortunately here the situation is very different, and in some sense more complicated, than in \cite{Cle2017} or in \cite{Leman} since the moment generating function of the underlying Markov chain, in the Lamperti-type time change, can only be computed explicitly in the following two cases: when $d=0$ or $c=d$ and $b=0$; see Proposition \ref{Pro1}.
+In other words, with our methods, we can only get a necessary and sufficient condition when $d=0$ and when $c=d$.
+For the case $d>0$, we use a coupling argument which depends on the values of the parameters $c$ and $d$; and explains the differences between parts (ii) and (iii).

-We start our exposition by studying the event of explosion for the LB-process, i.e.\ the case $b=0$ and $c,\rho >0$ which is the model studied in Lambert \cite{La2005} and, up to our knowledge, it has not been studied yet.
-In particular, we establish a necessary and sufficient condition whenever $c\ge d$.
+We also remark that Theorem \ref{Theo1} also includes the case of LB-processes, i.e.\ when $b=0$, which is the model studied in \cite{La2005}.
+Up to our knowledge, the extinction event of LB-processes has not been studied yet.
+In this particular case, the previous result, when combined with Lemma \ref{Pro3} below, can be simplified and we get a necessary and sufficient condition for the case when the natural death rate $d$ is smaller or equal to the competition rate $c$.
+We state such a result as a Corollary for future reference.